How to catch a swarm and install it in a bee hive.

 First, we usually recommend wearing a suit and gloves while catching swarms, as you never know when you'll make a mistake or when the bees may become agitated, and doing so on a ladder isn't the right time to find out!

-On a tree branch accessible from ground level: Once you're ready to capture the swarm, lay out the sheet below the swarm.
+Once you're ready to capture the swarm, lay out the sheet below the swarm.
 This will be useful later.
 Place the box under the swarm.
 If the swarm looks like it will fit nicely into the box, go ahead and give the branch a couple quick shakes.
 This should cause the majority of the bees to fall into the box.
 If the swarm is clearly too large or spread out to easily fit in the box, you may want to cut a couple of the branches off (If possible) and set them in the box prior to shaking the largest clump.
 This will minimize the number of bees falling on the ground.

 Here's video of catching a swarm of bees on a tree branch:

-On a tree branch accessible by ladder: Ideally you only need to climb up a few rungs to reach the swarm.
+Ideally you only need to climb up a few rungs to reach the swarm.
 Spread out your sheet below the swarm.
 If necessarily, place the ladder right on the sheet.
 With your box in one hand, carefully climb up the ladder using the other.
 After you reach the swarm you need to determine whether the bees will fit.
 If they are too spread out, carefully cut a couple of the smaller branches and shake them into the box beforehand as described earlier.
 Once you're ready, make a couple quick shakes of the clump into the box.
 If you're satisfied the majority of the clump is in the box, it is time to leave the box near the original clump.
 If you can safely leave it on top of the ladder go ahead and do so.
 However, I usually end up bringing the box down and setting it on the sheet directly below the original clump.

-On a fence, wall or anything other than a tree branch: Often the bees will decide that a fence, wall, mailbox or other structure is preferable to a tree branch.
+Often the bees will decide that a fence, wall, mailbox or other structure is preferable to a tree branch.
 For the beekeeper, this usually makes for a more tedious swarm catch.
 Regardless of what they're on, it is our goal to remove them as quickly and safely as possible without continually disrupting the clump, as this will just cause them to take to the air and mock your efforts.
 If you have a spray bottle and some water or sugar water available, this will help the process.

 As with the tree branch removals, lay out the sheet below the swarm as best you can.
 If they are hanging from a fence or a wall, begin by misting the clump a few times with water/sugar water (if available), as this will make it harder for them to take flight.
 Find the largest part of the clump, set the box directly below and gently brush the clump downward into the box.
 Then proceed to brush the remaining bees into the box until the majority are no longer on the wall.